psychemedia/stuff-and-nonsense/03_Storytelling/michael_morey_and_james_dove.md

 His grandson's head cut off one day ;
 For some time after that, 'tis said
 He wandered in the fields, and fed
-Ou beans and peas, 'till he was caught,
+On beans and peas, 'till he was caught,
 And for his crime to justice brought.
 He was the murderer proved to be,
 For which he paid the penalty.
-Upon a gibbet he was sluug,
+Upon a gibbet he was slung,
-Where many days the bbody hung,
+Where many days the body hung,
 Which surely did the folks affright
 Who had to pass that way at night.
 At length some who more daring were